OndraM/ci-detector/README.md

  - [TeamCity](https://www.jetbrains.com/teamcity/)
  - [Travis CI](https://travis-ci.org/)
  - [Wercker](https://devcenter.wercker.com/)

-However not all information are provided by some CI servers.
-See table below.

 If your favorite CI server is missing, feel free to send a pull-request!